Analysis | What comes next in the process of Biden becoming president

 The selected electors are not just random people off the streets.
 They are identified by the state in advance and depend on the winning candidate.
 Parties pick people they are confident will vote for the intended candidate, given that the electoral vote is what determines the president.

-In Wyoming, for example, the state's three electors will be Bonnie Foster, Teresa Richards and Karl Allred — Trump's campaign director in the state and two Republican officials, respectively.
-In New York, the slate includes Gov. Andrew M. Cuomo (D) and both Bill and Hillary Clinton.
+In Wyoming, for example, the state’s three electors will be Bonnie Foster, Teresa Richards and Karl Allred — Trump’s campaign director in the state and two Republican officials, respectively.
+In New York, the slate includes Gov. Andrew M. Cuomo (D) and Bill and Hillary Clinton.

-This doesn't prevent so-called “faithless electors” from emerging.
+This doesn’t prevent “faithless electors” from emerging.
 In 2016, seven electors ended up voting for candidates other than those they were supposed to support.

 Dec.
-8. If there are any disputes over the slate of electors — like disputes over who actually won the election — they must be resolved by Dec.
-8 in order to ensure that the process can move forward.
-If there's any controversy after this point, things get tossed to Congress.
+8: If there are any disputes over the slate of electors — such as disputes over who won the election — they must be resolved by Dec.
+8 to ensure that the process can move forward.
+If there’s any controversy after this point, things get tossed to Congress.

 How might controversy arise?
 Well, let's say that the results of the vote in a state favor Biden but that Republicans in the state legislature are sympathetic to Trump's claims that those results are suspect.
 There's no evidence at all in any state that the results should be considered in that way, but that's no guarantee that legislators won't be sympathetic to it.
 And under the Constitution, the authority for appointing electors falls to the state legislature.

-One legal adviser to the Trump campaign described the thinking to The Atlantic's Barton Gellman earlier this year: “The state legislatures will say, ‘All right, we’ve been given this constitutional power.
-We don’t think the results of our own state are accurate, so here’s our slate of electors that we think properly reflect the results of our state.'"
+One legal adviser to the Trump campaign described the thinking to the Atlantic’s Barton Gellman earlier this year: “The state legislatures will say, ‘All right, we’ve been given this constitutional power.
+We don’t think the results of our own state are accurate, so here’s our slate of electors that we think properly reflect the results of our state.’ ”

 A state could end up with two slates of electors in that scenario, and those slates could both survive the Dec.
 8 deadline.

 Dec.
-14. Electors meet in their states and vote for their designated candidates.
-The votes are recorded on “certificates of vote” which are then paired with the certificates of ascertainment and sealed to make up the actual votes from the state.
+14: Electors meet in their states and vote for their designated candidates.
+The votes are recorded on “certificates of vote,” which are then paired with the certificates of ascertainment and sealed to make up the actual votes from the state.

 If there are competing slates of electors, both could meet separately and create “official” votes.

 Dec.
-23. This is the deadline for the votes being received by the Archivist of the United States and the president of the Senate — Vice President Pence.
+23: This is the deadline for the votes being received by the archivist of the United States and the president of the Senate — Vice President Pence.
 They’re then transmitted to Congress by Jan.
-3, 2021, the day the new Congress is seated.
+3, the day the new Congress is seated.

 Jan.
-6, 2021.
-The votes are counted in a joint session of Congress.
-Members of Congress can raise objections to the count in writing, with any objection necessitating agreement from both a member of the House and the Senate.
+6: The votes are counted in a joint session of Congress.
+Members of Congress can raise objections to the count in writing, with any objection necessitating agreement from a member of the House and the Senate.
 If objections arise, each chamber withdraws to consider it separately.

 What might an objection be?
 Well, how about twin slates of electors from a state?
-U.S. Code establishes that electoral votes from a state that lawfully certified its electors can’t be thrown out, but if the votes haven’t been certified or there are multiple sets of electors, some might be.
+The U.S. Code establishes that electoral votes from a state that lawfully certified its electors can’t be thrown out, but if the votes haven’t been certified or there are multiple sets of electors, some might be.
 All of this quickly spirals into weirdness at this point, with only two weeks to resolve any issues.

 That seems unlikely at the moment.
-The question is, though, whether Republican officials or fruitless legal proceedings manage to halt Trump's push to reject the election's outcome or if, instead, those officials will get swept up as it gains momentum.
+The question is, though, whether Republican officials or fruitless legal proceedings manage to halt Trump’s push to reject the election’s outcome or, instead, those officials will get swept up as it gains momentum.

 Those in the Republican establishment are so far expressing private skepticism about Trump’s efforts.
 But, then, they did in 2016, too — until he was the party’s nominee.